-- RG 148.29 In deciding whether to grant an AFS licence authorisation to issue interests in and to operate a platform or a nominee and custody service, and in assessing ongoing compliance, we will assess the capacity and expertise of the applicant to act as an operator in accordance with its obligations as an AFS licensee, such as the capacity to operate efficiently, honestly and fairly.
-This assessment will be based on our guidance, including in: - (a) Regulatory Guides 1-3 AFS Licensing Kit (RG 1-RG 3); - (b) Regulatory Guide 104 AFS licensing: Meeting the general obligations (RG 104); - (c) Regulatory Guide 105 AFS licensing: Organisational competence (RG 105); - (d) Regulatory Guide 126 Compensation and insurance arrangements for AFS licensees (RG 126); - (e) Regulatory Guide 132 Funds management: Compliance and oversight (RG 132); - (f) Regulatory Guide 133 Funds management and custodial services: Holding assets (RG 133); - (g) Regulatory Guide 166 AFS licensing: Financial requirements (RG 166); - (h) Regulatory Guide 167 Licensing: Discretionary powers (RG 167); - (i) Regulatory Guide 181 Licensing: Managing conflicts of interest (RG 181); - (i) Regulatory Guide 271 Internal dispute resolution (RG 271). - RG 148.30 We require a platform operator or a nominee and custody service operator to hold an AFS licence and meet its licence obligations and the requirements of our instruments, some of which are described in this guide, because we want to ensure that the operator has the necessary expertise and capacity to administer investor assets.
+RG 148.29 In deciding whether to grant an AFS licence authorisation to issue interests in and to operate a platform or a nominee and custody service, and in assessing ongoing compliance, we will assess the capacity and expertise of the applicant to act as an operator in accordance with its obligations as an AFS licensee, such as the capacity to operate efficiently, honestly and fairly.
+This assessment will be based on our guidance, including in:

+- (a) Regulatory Guide 1 Applying for and varying an AFS licence (RG 1); - (b) Regulatory Guide 104 AFS licensing: Meeting the general obligations (RG 104); - (c) Regulatory Guide 105 AFS licensing: Organisational competence (RG 105); - (d) Regulatory Guide 126 Compensation and insurance arrangements for AFS licensees (RG 126); - (e) Regulatory Guide 132 Funds management: Compliance and oversight (RG 132); - (f) Regulatory Guide 133 Funds management and custodial services: Holding assets (RG 133); - (g) Regulatory Guide 166 AFS licensing: Financial requirements (RG 166); - (h) Regulatory Guide 167 Licensing: Discretionary powers (RG 167); - (i) Regulatory Guide 181 Licensing: Managing conflicts of interest (RG 181); and - (j) Regulatory Guide 271 Internal dispute resolution (RG 271). - RG 148.30 We require a platform operator or a nominee and custody service operator to hold an AFS licence and meet its licence obligations and the requirements of our instruments, some of which are described in this guide, because we want to ensure that the operator has the necessary expertise and capacity to administer investor assets.
 This is a key consideration when we are deciding whether to grant a licence to a proposed operator, or assessing compliance by an operator with its obligations as a licensee.
 Where relevant, our approach to assessing an IDPS operator will be similar to our approach to assessing a responsible entity.

 Note: To lodge the AFS licence application form online, see Form FS01 Application for AFS licence.
-The AFS Licensing Kit (RG 1-RG 3) is available from our website at www.asic.gov.au/afslicensing.
-For a paper application form, or for help with applying online, phone ASIC on 1300 300 630.
+See also RG 1 and the AFS Licensing Kit on our website.
+For a paper application form or for help with applying online, phone ASIC on 1300 300 630.